tremaynet/week1-homework-refactor/README.md

 7. Clean up the CSS to make it more efficient
 8. Consolidate CSS selectors and properties
 9. Organize the CSS selectors to follow the semantice structure of the HTML elements
-10. Included comments before each element or section of the page
+10. Included comments before each element or section of the page - see #4